deeheber/advent-of-code/2023/README.md

 To use the prettier formatter run `npm run format` (after running `npm install`)

 I could've used TypeScript, but to me that felt like overkill for something like this.
 Decided to go with plain JS using modules instead.

+Prettier is on a downgraded version due to https://github.com/prettier/prettier-vscode/issues/3007